Shriman-Shaunaka-Bhattacharya-Mahashaya/EduHelp/README.md

 Instructors no longer need to worry about formatting.
 You can upload raw, messy `.txt`, `.pdf`, `.docx`, `.pptx`, or `.xlsx` files, and our secure backend leverages the **Groq AI API (llama-3.1-8b-instant)** to instantly read, understand, and extract questions, options, and correct answers into structured database records perfectly.

 ### 2. High-Performance Scalability
 The system is built to handle thousands of exams and attempts simultaneously.
-Dashboards utilize strict **Database-Level Pagination** (MongoDB `.skip()` and `.limit()`) and segregated lazy-loading to ensure the server never hits memory payload limits, regardless of scale.
+Dashboards utilize strict **Database-Level Pagination** (MongoDB `.skip()` and `.limit()`) and infinite-scroll "Load More" mechanics across all core content streams (Materials, Announcements, Assignments) to ensure the server never hits memory payload limits, regardless of scale.

 ### 3. Strict Proctoring & Anti-Cheating
 The exam-taking environment (`app/exam/[id]/page.tsx`) enforces total lockdown: